MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/aa4am/overview.md

 Notes:

 1. If this is your first build pipeline you will need to set Pipeline Variables for your environment.
-At a minimum you will need to set **ServiceConnection** variable to your environment you have setup for validation, test and production.
+At a minimum, you will need to set **ServiceConnection** variable to your environment you have setup for validation, test and production.

 ### Read Next